nuilewis/generic_selector/README.md

 ### License

-This package is released under the BSD 3-Clause License.
+This package is released under the BSD 3-Clause License